Shanice (album): Critical reception

 AllMusic editor Jose F. Promis found that the singer "possesses a powerful voice to be sure, and the songs on this set are pleasant enough, but one can't help but feel that this album possesses something of an assembly-line feel [...]
 Shanice has a strong voice and is a talented singer, but ultimately deserves more creative songwriting and better material, because one can't help but feel that her talent is wasted on this mindless, mass-produced '90s pop-soul borderline drudge."
+Paul Verna from Billboard felt that the album "reflects a still-youthful but more mature approach than [Shanice] exhibited" previous releases.
+He noted that "despite the lack of a clear hit to set up the album, Shanice will benefit from a high- visibility campaign and other possibilities for singles."